runpod/docs/docs/runpodctl/install-runpodctl.md

 **RunPod CLI** is an [open-source](https://github.com/runpod/runpodctl) command-line interface (CLI) for managing Pods and RunPod projects.

 When you create a Pod, it comes with `runpodctl` installed and configured with a Pod-scoped API key.
-You can also run `runpodctl` locally.
+You can also install and run `runpodctl` locally.

-## Install RunPod CLI locally
+## Step 1: Install RunPod CLI locally

-To install `runpodctl` on your local machine, run one of these commands based on your operating system:
+To install `runpodctl` on your local machine, run one of the commands below based on your operating system:

 <Tabs>
   <TabItem value="mac" label="macOS">